Affiliate links on Android Authority may earn us a commission. Learn more.

-The three main settings you should consider when exposing a photograph are the aperture, shutter speed, and ISO.
+When exposing a photograph, the three main settings you should consider are the aperture, shutter speed, and ISO.
 These are commonly referred to as the “exposure triangle,” as one must achieve a balance between all three factors to achieve a well-exposed image.
 Today we will be talking about what ISO is, what it stands for, its effects, and how you can use it to your advantage to take the best pictures possible.

 The word ISO comes from the abbreviation used by the International Organization for Standardization.
 The founders chose the term to abbreviate its name (rather than an acronym like IOS) inspired by the Greek word “isos,” meaning “equal.”